 The wiki gives you a centralized repository to store and organize all of your TM1 documentation.

-Creating new documents is really easy, to do so click New on the document wiki homepage and then select Document.
+Creating new documents is really easy to do.
+Click New on the document wiki homepage and then select Document.

 This will bring you to the main editor